howerj/libforth/readme.md

 * libline needs porting to Windows
 * The API needs improving so there is more control on whether or not raw mode is turned on or off, whether a terminal is being read from or not, ...

-#### libcompress

-* libcompress needs developing before it can be used.
-* It will be used for making smaller forth.core files.

 ### Experimental single binary